TRossen89/SYS4SemGruppeF/Log.md

 ### AC 1
 - Given that I am on the upload work page
 - when I have filled out the required boxes, so that the publish work button becomes active, and I have pressed 'publish work'
-- then a message box saying "are you sure you want to publish this?" appears, and then, if I press 'Yes', my work is posted on my page so that me and other users will be able to see my posted work on my page and a page with a succes message appears and if I press "No", the message box dissapears and I can edit in the boxes or
+- then a message box saying "are you sure you want to publish this?" appears, and then
+  if I press 'Yes', my work is posted on my page so that me and other users will be able to see my posted work on my page and a page with a succes message appears
+  if I press "No", the message box dissapears and I can edit in the boxes or
 - then [some error handling: Appropriate error message]

 ___
 ___